NorthcoteHS/11COM/6_programming/pigLatin/README.md

 4. Work on the logic...

-    - Start simple: try *always* removing the first letter and adding "ay" to the end.
+    - Start simple: try *always* removing the first letter and adding it and "ay" to the end.
-    - Now work on only removing the first letter if it's a vowel (a,e,i,o,u)
+    - Now work on finding the index of the first vowel - try using a for loop, and checking each character to see if it's a vowel (a,e,i,o,u)
+        - if using a for loop, you will want to store the index when you find a match, then exit out of the loop (`break`)
-    - Consider this: What will your program do if the user inputs a string with more than one word (eg. "Mario Kart")?
+    - If you're up for it, consider: What will your program do if the user inputs a string with more than one word (eg. "Mario Kart")?
 It could...
         - Translate it to "ario KartMay" (this is a bronze-level solution)
         - Tell the user they've made a mistake, and ask them to retry
         - Translate all of the words in the string to Pig Latin (hard)